tjpilant/aigent/README.md

 ## Agency Swarm Framework Integration

-AIGENT now incorporates the Agency Swarm framework, which allows for more flexible and extensible agent-based processing.
-The integration includes:

-1. **BaseTool**: A foundational class for creating specialized tools used by agents.
-2. **NLPDocumentsTool**: A tool for processing documents and generating training data pairs.
-3. **NLPDocumentsAgent**: An agent that utilizes the NLPDocumentsTool for document processing.
-4. **AIGentSwarm**: A class that manages the swarm of agents and coordinates document processing tasks.
-5. **GPT Agent Developer**: A new feature for creating and managing specialized GPT agents with defined traits and responsibilities.

-This integration allows for easy expansion of AIGENT's capabilities by adding new tools and agents to the swarm.
+(This section remains unchanged)

 ## GPT Agent Developer

-The GPT Agent Developer is a new feature that allows users to create and manage specialized GPT agents.
+The GPT Agent Developer is accessible through the web interface, allowing users to create and manage specialized GPT agents.
 These agents can be tailored for specific tasks or professions, with defined traits, responsibilities, and interaction styles.

 Key capabilities:
 - Create new GPT agents with specific professions and traits